 Providing responsible medical translations at every step of the way during the healthcare journey is a major challenge for a health organization.
 In the Healthcare industry, many foreign language speaking patients go through a fragmented system of healthcare translation services as means to understand their care.
 While there are language access requirements for medical care, providers are not necessarily required to demonstrate that they provide qualified translations.
-On top of our regular healthcare translations that we do for our clients, we have received many requests by Medical Centers to keep our phone interpreting services at hand for any immediate language interpretation needs.
+In addition to our regular translation of healthcare communications that we do for our clients, we have received many requests by Medical Centers to keep our phone interpreting services at hand for any immediate language interpretation needs.
 But patients go through many more phases in their care.
 They talk with doctors, sign forms, read information online or in books, and receive a lot of plan information and disease management information from their providers.

 Professional and Certified Medical interpreting provides patients with responsible in-person translation services while they are at the doctor’s office or hospital.
 Many patients still rely on “filtered” information through their families or friends, causing gaps to exist between the understanding of the patient and the healthcare provider.
 Medical interpretation is a highly responsible job as it often includes decision making and binding forms and contracts that ultimately affect a patient’s outcome.
 Medical interpreting also deals with empathy for the patient.
 While physicians are learning to become more culturally competent, a medical interpreter may recognize cultural barriers that make it harder to get to the information needed to diagnose a patient.
 Medical interpreting standards are governed by the National Standards of Practice of the National Council on Interpreting in Health Care (NCIHC).